1. Based on the cubes or number of sticks shown, can you tell what number is shown. Count by tens and then ones.

 21. What time is shown on the clock

-23. How many edges does a pentagon have?
+23. How many corners does a pentagon have?

-24. Sally and Ben were asked to meet their teacher next to the rock.
+24. Sally and Ben were asked to walk past the trees then through the gate to reach the house.
 The path they took is shown.
 Who followed the directions correctly?

 25. Jack kicked the ball into the neighbours yard.
 What's the chance that his neighbour will throw the ball back before it gets dark?